Top 5-year CD rates disappoint in early 2015

-Here's how all of the national deals paying 2% APY or more on 5-year certificates of deposit stack up.
+Here's how all of the nationally available rates of 2.07% APY or more on 5-year certificates of deposit stack up.

 TOP 5-YEAR CD RATES: Nationally Available Bank Deals